 NSW information sourced from:

-Using a phone while driving in Victoria
+Using a Phone While Driving in Victoria

 In Victoria, it’s illegal for full licence drivers to touch their phone or have their phone touching any part of their body, unless they’re passing it to a passenger or parked and out of the line of traffic.
 They can only use their phone to make or answer phone calls or listen to audio using hands-free or loudspeaker operation with their phone in a cradle attached to the car.